techidaily/site-tiktok-video-files/source/_posts/updated-in-2024-pro-tips-for-efficient-and-effective-use-of-siri-on-tiktok.md

 ![filmora screen recorder](https://images.wondershare.com/filmora/article-images/2022/12/find-tiktok-stream-key-7.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LaWcXdTn5SE?si=QbxEkX-4a17J5RVs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Besides screen recording, Filmora also offers a video editor.
 This editor offers more than 900 video effects that you can easily apply to your screen recording.
 Furthermore, you can also adjust the speed of your recorded video through this editor.
 You can also avail of other options to crop, split, resize, and trim the video.
 Hence, Filmora works efficiently to screen record and edit your live-stream sessions of TikTok.
 Watch the video below to learn more about Filmora's new features.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/7JBG_O3Vnh4?si=lUO0fta6YPJ50qjg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion